Andy Biggs: 2026 Arizona gubernatorial campaign

-In January of 2025, Andy Biggs announced his run for governor in the 2026 Arizona gubernatorial election.
+In January 2025, Biggs announced his run for governor in the 2026 Arizona gubernatorial election.
+His opponents in the Republican primary included Karrin Taylor Robson (who later withdrew) and David Schweikert.

-Currently he is facing Karrin Taylor Robson in the Republican primary, In which he has a fundraising disadvantage.
+In April 2025, Donald Trump co-endorsed both Biggs and Taylor Robson; Taylor Robinson later withdrew from the race.

-In April, Donald Trump co-endorsed both Biggs, and Taylor Robinson.
+On July 21, 2026, Biggs won the Republican primary election.

 Political positions

 Biggs previously chaired the Freedom Caucus, which has been described as right-wing populist.

 Abortion

 Biggs is "opposed to all forms of elective abortion."
 He has argued in favor of abolishing the filibuster to make it easier to pass anti-abortion laws.
 He supported the 2022 overturning of Roe v.
 Wade, calling it "a major victory for the unborn."

 Agriculture

 Biggs opposes federal preemption of state and local laws regulating agricultural products sold across state lines, including those related to animal welfare.
 In March 2024, Biggs was among ten House Republicans who signed a letter to the House Committee on Agriculture opposing the inclusion of the Ending Agricultural Trade Suppression (EATS) Act in the 2024 farm bill.
 The EATS Act sought to invalidate certain state laws establishing minimum space requirements for animal products sold within the state, such as California's Proposition 12.
 The letter argued that the legislation would undermine states' rights and harm U.S. national security, while increasing the influence of foreign-owned corporations, especially those based in China, over the U.S. agricultural sector.